spacemiqote/iphw/README.md

 ## Image Processing Web App
 ### Live Version: [bsod.me](https://bsod.me/)
-Simple and easy-to-use 2D image processing website written in Vanilla JavaScript.
+Simple and easy-to-use 2D image processing website written in Vanilla Vanilla HTML/JS/CSS.
 The first time you visit the online version, it may be slower because the browser has not yet cached the model detection component.
 For the smoothest experience, I would suggest using the local version as it typically offers better performance and responsiveness compared to the online version.
 User Manual [English](BSOD.me%20User%20Manual.pdf)